 Over the last decade or two, honey has experienced a renaissance in popularity for its natural sweetness.
 Just walk down the cereal aisle of your grocer’s to see how honey has become “a part of this nutritious breakfast.”
 Honey is also regarded by some as more healthy to eat than refined sugars.

 Here’s another recipe for spiced honey.
 It only takes a few minutes to make but you’ll enjoy it for weeks to come.

-Place spices in a saucepan and pour in the honey.
-Using a low setting, heat the honey until warm.
-Do not boil the honey.
+- Place spices in a saucepan and pour in the honey.
+Using a low setting, heat the honey until warm, stirring to flavor it.
+Do NOT boil the honey.
 Pour the warm honey and spices into a large sterile jar.

-Cover tightly and store at room temperature for at least a week to fully season the honey.
-Then re-warm your honey, strain out the spices, and pour clear honey into gift jars.
+- Cover tightly and store at room temperature for at least a week to fully season the honey.
+Then re-warm, strain out the spices, and pour clear honey into gift jars.
 Use with hot tea or on biscuits.